ingram1107/souvenir.nvim/README.md

 ```

 If option `override` is set to true, there should be no behavioural differences
-between `:SouvenirSave` and `:SouvenirSaveForce` or their lua counterparts.
+between `:SouvenirSave` and `:SouvenirSave!` or their lua counterparts.

 ## Inspiration